-Commercial leases are subject to local VAT, called Indirect General Tax (Impost General Indirecte - IGI), at a rate of 4.5%.
+Commercial leases are subject to local VAT, called Indirect General Tax (Impost General Indirecte - IGI), at 4.5%.

 Residential leases are subject to IGI at a 0% rate.

 6.8 Costs Payable by a Tenant at the Start of a Lease